Caring for Your Socks, Accessories and Apparel

 As you reach for your favourite garment, it sometimes leads to finding a small hole or patch of holes.
 It looks like a manufacturing flaw initially but on closer inspection, pin sized holes reveal a slightly eaten patch of material that quickly falls apart when pressure is applied.

-To avoid pesky bugs, mould, and general wear and tear, it is recommended that wool socks and apparel are stored for extended periods in airtight vacuum sealed packs, 100% cotton or wool cloth bags or sealed storage bins.
+To avoid pesky bugs, mould, and general wear and tear, it is recommended that wool socks and apparel are stored for extended periods in airtight vacuum sealed packs, 100% cotton or wool cloth bags (with moth balls or other pest deterrants) or sealed storage bins.
 Apparel should also be folded, not hung, to prevent it becoming misshapen.

 For further information about storing wool products, please visit the Woolmark website.